Interpretation & Debate

 Professor of Law at University of California Los Angeles Law School

-Gun control is as much a part of the Second Amendment as the right to keep and bear arms.
-The text of the amendment, which refers to a “well regulated Militia,” suggests as much.
+Gun regulation is as much a part of the Second Amendment as the right to keep and bear arms.
+The text of the amendment, which refers to a “well regulated Militia” suggests as much.
 As the Supreme Court correctly noted in District of Columbia v.
 Heller (2008), the militia of the founding era was the body of ordinary citizens capable of taking up arms to defend the nation.
-While the Founders sought to protect the citizenry from being disarmed entirely, they did not wish to prevent government from adopting reasonable regulations of guns and gun owners.
+While the founders sought to protect the citizenry from being disarmed entirely, they did not wish to prevent government from adopting reasonable regulations of guns and gun owners to promote public safety.

 The principle that reasonable regulations are consistent with the Second Amendment has been affirmed throughout American history.
 Ever since the first cases challenging gun controls for violating the Second Amendment or similar provisions in state constitutions, courts have repeatedly held that “reasonable” gun laws—those that don’t completely deny access to guns by law-abiding people—are constitutionally permissible.
-For 150 years, this was the settled law of the land—until Heller.
+For 150 years, this was the settled law of the land until recent decisions of the Supreme Court.

-Not a Second Class Right: The Second Amendment Today
+Not a Second Class Right: The Importance of the Second Amendment Today

 by Nelson Lund